Generating Physically-Consistent Satellite Imagery for Climate Visualizations: Acknowledgements

 \section{Acknowledgements}

-This research was conducted at the Frontier Development Lab (FDL), US.
-The authors gratefully acknowledge support from the MIT Portugal Program, National Aeronautics and Space Administration (NASA), and Google Cloud.

-We are very thankful for Margaret Maynard-Reid and Leo Silverberg for generating the demo at \href{http://trillium.tech/eie/}{trillium.tech/eie}.
+We are very thankful for Leo Silverberg and Margaret Maynard-Reid for creating the demo at \href{https://climate-viz.github.io/} {https://climate-viz.github.io }.
 We thank Ritwik Gupta for the continuous help in using the xBD dataset, Richard Strange for the help with cloud compute, Prof. Marco Tedesco for advise on the Arctic sea ice, Guy Schumann on flood modeling, Mark Veillette and Cait Crawford for technical direction, and James Parr, Leah Lovgren, Sara Jennings and Jodie Hughes for the organization of FDL and enabling these connections.
 We greatly appreciate the advise on decision-/policymaking in coastal climate adaptation by Derek Loftis, Sagy Cohen, Capt.
 John Radovan, Maya Nasr, and Janot Mendler de Suarez.
-Further, we greatly appreciate the technical feedback and direction from Esther Wolff, Hannah Munguia-Flores, Peter Morales, Nicholas Mehrle, Prof. Bistra Dilkina, Freddie Kalaitzis, Graham Mackintosh, Michael van Pohle, Gail M. Skofronick-Jackson, Tsengdar Lee, Madhulika Guhathakurta, Julien Cornebise, Maria Molina, Massy Mascaro, Scott Penberthy, John Karcz, Jack Kaye, Campbell Watson, and all other FDL researchers.

-The authors also gratefully acknowledge support from Earthshot Labs for their work on the reforestation visualization.
-Further, we greatly appreciate the time, feedback, direction, and help from Patrick Leung.
+Further, we greatly appreciate the feedback and direction from Esther Wolff, Hannah Munguia-Flores, Peter Morales, Nicholas Mehrle, Prof. Bistra Dilkina, Freddie Kalaitzis, Graham Mackintosh, Michael van Pohle, Gail M. Skofronick-Jackson, Tsengdar Lee, Madhulika Guhathakurta, Julien Cornebise, Maria Molina, Massy Mascaro, Scott Penberthy, John Karcz, Jack Kaye, Mich Lin, Campbell Watson, the FDL research community, and the anonymous reviewers.
+The authors also gratefully acknowledge support from Earthshot Labs for the reforestation visualization and greatly appreciate the feedback and help from Patrick Leung.
+We thank Phil Cherner and the members of the Harvard Visualization Research and Teaching Laboratory for co-creating the tabletop visualization platform in~\cref{fig:teaserfigure}, specifically Rus Gant, Kachina Studer, and Michael Quan.
+The authors declare no conflict of interest.

-The research was partially sponsored by the United States Air Force Research Laboratory and the United States Air Force Artificial Intelligence Accelerator and was accomplished under Cooperative Agreement Number FA8750-19-2-1000.
-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the United States Air Force or the U.S. Government.
-The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.

 \ifCLASSOPTIONcaptionsoff

 \fi